darktable-org/dtdocs/content/module-reference/utility-modules/shared/collect-images.md

 ## files

 film roll
 : The name of the film roll to which the image belongs (which is the same as the name of the folder in which the image resides).
-Shift double click to switch to corresponding folder.
+Double-click while holding Shift to switch to corresponding folder.

-folders
+folder
 : The folder (file path) where the image file is located.
-Shift double click to switch to corresponding film roll.
+Double-click while holding Shift to switch to corresponding film roll.

 filename
 : The filename of the image